 The Beaverdam Creek area has two campsites some distance apart, and my old map shows both of them have moved.
 Beaverdam Creek 5E1 is west of the trail, on a spur that will take you a few hundred yards away from the junction – and your water source at the Beaverdam Creek ford.
 The tent sites are squeezed into a narrow space between a steep slope and the forest, but the views are fantastic.
 It’s a long way to water, though.

 6B4 Beaverdam Meadow seems to have new routing when we were there in 2017, with about half the 0.4 mile spur trail essentially guesswork through a meadow.
-That meadow seems popular with horse parties, and we saw a lot of horse, uh, sign there.
+That meadow seems popular with horse parties, and we saw a lot of, uh, horse sign there.
 The food area and tent sites don’t have views.
+It’s a short walk to the creek, with constricted views of the mountains but lots of privacy.

 6C2 River’s Edge is a beautiful site on a bluff above the Yellowstone River with a number of good tent sites.
-It’s a bit challenging to get down the bluff to water.
+When the river is high (as in 2017), it was challenging to get down the bluff to water.
 Unless you’re on horse, the mile-long spur trail entails some route finding to cross streams in the meadow and to reach the well-marked campsite.

 6Y6 Three Mile Bend on the Yellowstone River has a beautiful view and a lot of mosquitoes.
 This was the only place we used our head net in 2017.
 It’s easier to get down the bluff for water than it is at 6C2, but there was no flat space at the river’s edge in 2017 – we were balancing on slick mud.
 In 2022, water levels were lower and we had a nice beach downstream from the camp.
 The spur trail required some bushwhacking through the willow, but the route finding is easy if you stay close to the river.
 There was a lot of bear sign there in 2017, and we met someone who had a grizz examine her bag at the food pole two days before.
 We heard wolves both nights in 2022, with fresh wolf and elk prints the first morning.